mcadriaans/Zomato/README.md

 * Exploratory data analysis (EDA): Visualizations and statistical analyses to explore the dataset and identify patterns.
 * Findings and insights: A summary of the key findings and insights derived from the analysis.

-2. Zomato EDA (SQL)
+## 2. Zomato EDA SQL :curry:

    **ERD**:
 ![image](https://github.com/user-attachments/assets/567137e8-29d3-4340-9bce-e5b8e9dace0f)

-This repository contains SQL queries to analyze data from a Zomato-like food delivery platform.
+This project contains SQL queries to analyze data from a Zomato-like food delivery platform.
 These queries explore various aspects of the platform, including customer behavior, restaurant performance, rider efficiency, and overall sales trends.

 **Database Structure**: